 These are the most unique guitar stand designs that I have ever seen on the market.
 The walk up stand is a guitar stand that has been designed not to hold your guitar for storage, but to hold it for actual playing.

-In live performances, it’s not unheard of for guitar players to change instruments mid song and a walk up stand allows the musician to do so instantly, by simply walking up to the instrument.
+In live performances, it’s not unheard of for guitarists to change instruments mid song and a walk up stand allows the musician to do so instantly, by simply walking up to the instrument.

 Just a word of advice when going shopping for a guitar stand, there is something else you need to know.
 Your guitar stand is going to constantly be in contact with the finish of the guitar; you should be careful when using a stand with a guitar that has a nitrocellulose lacquer finish.